 The new school environment, with new adults and peers can be overwhelming for a child.
 However, it is in the inherent nature of the child to play and explore.
 Even if the school is a safe and joyful environment, the child still feels the absence of the parent.
 It is a mixture of complex emotions that he cannot express.
 At the end of the day, the child may exhibit happiness on seeing his/her parent.
 It is out of relief to be back with them and assurance that he/ she is not abandoned.

-Parents have an opportunity to learn about culture, parenting, Montessori education and other subjects of interest when they are in school through the programs organised for them.
+Parents have an opportunity to learn about culture, parenting, Montessori education, theatre, yoga and many other subjects of interest when they are in school through the programs organised for them.

 How can the Parent be Supportive during the Program

 Parents being emotionally available for the child when the child comes to the parent is a major source of support for the child.
 The child comes to see the parent because he /she needs the parent’s attention for various reasons.
-They need assurance that they are loved and safe.
-They may need a hug, a kiss or time to sit on the parent’s lap and feel secure.
+They need the assurance that they are loved and safe.
 This time may be as short as a few seconds, a few minutes or longer.

 When we force the child to go back to the classroom the entire purpose of the parent program is defeated.

 The child not coming to see the parent during the class hours is not an indication that the child does not need the parent.
-The child knows the parent is available, that knowledge that ‘my mother is available and I can visit her anytime’ gives a sense of security and allows the child to play and learn to the fullest.
+The child knows the parent is available, that knowledge that ‘my parent is available and I can visit them anytime’ gives a sense of security and allows the child to play and learn to the fullest.

-It started off as a six-month program.
-Now it is a one-month program.
+The parent-child program started off as a six-month program and is now a one-month program.